karthik/dlab-advanced-r/01-testing/README.md

 # Documenting functions

 We can document functions inline using a simple markup that's not all that different from writing comments.
 In addition to helping others understand what your function does, we can use a little bit more syntax to easily turn these into function documentation if we decide to create a package.
-More on this on Thursday.
+More in the next section.